What Happens When an Unmarried Couple With a Child Separate in Pennsylvania?

 Talking with an experienced family law attorney can help you make the best custody decision for you and your child.

 An unmarried father has legal rights to his child which may include physical and legal custody, as well as child support.
 You must establish paternity before those rights can be sought or enforced.
 Establishing paternity through the Court is a very effective method in helping a father maintain and pursue their relationship with their child.

 For unmarried parents, child support obligations are substantially similar to that of married parents.
 A mathematical-based formula is outlined in the Pennsylvania Guidelines for Child Support; however, there are multiple factors and nuances to the calculations.
 The Court also has the discretion not to follow the formula guidelines where special or unique circumstances are proven.
 Support is an income-based calculation where the total net monthly income of both parents determine the total support figure for a child(ren).

-Common Law Marriage in Pennsylvania
+What About Common Law Marriage in Pennsylvania?

 Although recognition of Common Law Marriage in Pennsylvania essentially ended in 2005 for relationships that can be proven by the parties to have begun before 2005, the Court may find that a common law marriage existed.
 The parties must present clear and convincing evidence that they acted and lived as a married couple, had the intent to enter into a marriage and the legal capacity to do so.
 If the Court rules that a common law marriage exists, this gives the parties the same rights as a couple considered married in a religious or civil ceremony.

-Final Thoughts on Unmarried Parents Splitting Up
+Child Custody Lawyer for Unmarried Parents Splitting Up

 Child custody arrangements can be complicated and frustrating to understand, especially without the guidance of an experienced child custody lawyer.
 Having the best advocate who explains the process and your rights, as well as someone who truly cares about you and your family, is extremely important.
 Put our decades of combined experience to work for you!